skokec/DAU-ConvNet/README.md

 # DAU-ConvNet #
-Displaced Aggregation Units for Convolutional Networks from CVPR 2018 paper titled "Spatially-Adaptive Filter Units for Deep Neural Networks" developed as part of [Deep Compositional Networks](http://www.vicos.si/Research/DeepCompositionalNet).
+Official implementation of Displaced Aggregation Units for Convolutional Networks from CVPR 2018 paper titled "Spatially-Adaptive Filter Units for Deep Neural Networks" that was developed as part of [Deep Compositional Networks](http://www.vicos.si/Research/DeepCompositionalNet).

-Self-contained DAU layer implementation (C++ and CUDA).
-Use this library to implement DAU layers in any deep learning frameworks.
-More details on DAUs are available on our [ViCoS research page](http://www.vicos.si/Research/DeepCompositionalNet) .
+This repository is a self-contained DAU layer implementation in C++ and CUDA, plus a TensorFlow plugin.
+Use this library to implement DAU layers for any deep learning framework.
+For more details on DAUs see [ViCoS research page](http://www.vicos.si/Research/DeepCompositionalNet).

 Available implementations :
  * TensorFlow